-AUDL 4007: Auditory Perception

-Laboratory session on aspects of informational masking for speech-in-noise perception

-Introduction

-Many different factors are important in determining the extent to which background speech will interfere with the perception of a particular target talker.
+AUDL 4007: Auditory Perception: Laboratory session Aspects of informational masking for speech-in-noise perception Introduction Many factors are important in determining the extent to which background speech interferes with the perception of a particular target talker.
 In this laboratory session, you will be performing a speech-in-noise task with masker speech that varies in the degree of similarity to the target speech, and its intelligibility.
 As you will see, the semantic content of the masking speech is usually very similar to that of the target.